To savor what is most sweet, we often need to shed the most sweat

 Why are some pleasures considered lower and some higher?
 Because of their results.
 If they lower our consciousness, making us more fixated on small things and more self-centered, then those pleasures are lower.
 They are lower also because they last for a lesser time; they are fleeting.

-Gita wisdom explains that our higher side is our spiritual side: we are at our core spiritual beings who are presently encased in bodies and minds that are currently conduits for our consciousness to manifest and function in the world.
+Gita wisdom explains that our higher side is our spiritual side: we are at our core spiritual beings.
+We are presently encased in bodies and minds that are currently conduits for our consciousness to manifest and function in the world.
 Higher pleasures are those which elevate our consciousness to the spiritual level.
 The highest spiritual happiness is found when we as souls link with the supreme soul, the all-attractive person, Krishna in a bond of spiritual love.
 As the soul, the Supersoul and spiritual love all are eternal, the happiness found therein is also eternal.

 However, raising our consciousness to the spiritual level requires effort because our consciousness is presently caught and bound at the material level.
 That’s why the Bhagavad-gita (18.37) states that uplifting joys taste like poison initially but like nectar eventually.